-Having said this, adding 5 - 10 points to your licence can have serious consequences so if you have been accused of failure to stop or failure to report an accident, ask us a free, no obligation question about your circumstances ….. click here
+Having said this, adding 5 - 10 points to your licence can have serious consequences.
+If you have been accused of failure to stop or failure to report an accident, ask us a free, no obligation question about your circumstances ….. click the contact button below

 Both offences are defendable allegations.
-You would have a defence if: –
+You would have a defence if you: -

-The higher the impact and the more damage caused, the more unlikely it is that the driver might not have known that an accident had happened.
+The higher the impact and the more damage caused, the more unlikely this defence becomes.
+It is increasingly difficult to demonstrate that the driver might not have known that an accident had happened.

-If you need advice about failing to stop / failure to report an accident please click here to ASK US A FREE QUESTION and find out how we can help you.
+If you need advice about failing to stop / failure to report an accident please click the contact button below and find out how we can help you.